 Local Library Catalogs

 - Library Catalog – Find and request materials owned by The Library.
-Search by author, title, subject heading, or keywords.
+Search by author, title, subject heading, keywords, or call number.

-- Classic Catalog: Course Reserves – Find materials on reserve for your classes.
+- Course Reserves – Find materials on reserve for your classes.

 Off-Campus Library Catalogs

 - I-Share – Find and request items in the joint catalog shared by The Library and 80+ other academic libraries in the state of Illinois.

 - WorldCat – Search, find, and order books, or find journals and other library materials worldwide.

 - CU Catalog – Find materials (e.g. popular fiction and audiobooks) owned by Champaign Public Library and Urbana Free Library.